Chart Color Schemes

 Loganholme - Tanah Merah has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Loganholme - Tanah Merah's population is around 12,629 as of November 2025.
-This reflects an increase of 1,041 people from the 2021 Census figure of 11,588.
-The growth was inferred from ABS data showing an estimated resident population of 12,574 in June 2024 and an additional 106 validated new addresses since the Census date.
-This results in a population density of 951 persons per square kilometer.
-Loganholme - Tanah Merah's growth rate of 9.0% since the 2021 Census exceeds both the SA3 area average (7.8%) and the national average, indicating strong growth.
-Natural growth contributed approximately 37.5% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Loganholme-Tanah Merah's population is around 12,629 as of November 2025.
+This reflects an increase of 1,041 people since the 2021 Census, which reported a population of 11,588 people.
+The change was inferred from the estimated resident population of 12,574 in June 2024 and an additional 106 validated new addresses since the Census date.
+This level of population results in a density ratio of 951 persons per square kilometer.
+Loganholme-Tanah Merah's growth rate of 9.0% since the 2021 census exceeded both the SA3 area average (7.8%) and the national average, indicating it as a region with significant population growth.
+Natural growth contributed approximately 37.5% of overall population gains during recent periods, but all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Based on current demographic trends and latest population numbers, Loganholme - Tanah Merah is projected to grow by 1,951 persons to reach a total of 14,579 by 2041, representing an increase of 15.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Future demographic trends project an above median population growth for the area, with an expected increase of 1,951 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 15.0% over the 17 years.

 Frequently Asked Questions - Population